About the Library

 Highlights from the Dominican Theological Library Collections

 Periodically the library creates a new mini exhibition showcasing various books centered around a specific theme.
-October’s exhibit is focused on Vatican II and features a variety of books on several different saints from across the centuries.
+November’s exhibit is focused on an exploration of the Saints and features a variety of books on several different saints from across the centuries.
 The exhibit can be found in the display cases on the main floor, to the right of the recent perodicals.